sailfishos-open/docker-sailfishos-builder/README.md

 In this example, docker container gets access to the sources by its volume mapping your current directory (`pwd`) to `/source` inside the container.
-Container executes `buildrpm` script inside it (see [here](scripts/buildrpm) for source) that handles building RPMs from SPEC in `/source/rpm`.
+Container executes `buildrpm` script inside it (see [sources](scripts/buildrpm)) that handles building RPMs from SPEC in `/source/rpm`.

 There are few options that can be given to `buildrpm` script:

-- `-r REMOTE` specify additional repositories for pulling dependencies;
+- `-r REMOTE` specify additional repositories for pulling dependencies (can be given multiple times);
 - `-s SPEC` specify SPEC if there are more than one in `rpm` subfolder of the sources.
+Use just a file basename, as in "test.spec".

 If all goes well, RPMs will be created under subfolder `RPMS` of the sources.

-Note that it is recommended to use `-rm` to remove container as soon as it is finished.
-On every build, clean environment is used and all the dependencies are pulled in again.
+Note that it is recommended to use `--rm` to remove container as soon as it is finished.
+On every build, a clean environment is used and all the dependencies are pulled in again.